 In short, the Iraqi government made unequivocal threats to continue to detain U.S. nationals in Kuwait and Iraq.
 Claimant was a U.S. national in Kuwait at the time.
-Claimant has thus established that Iraq threatened to continue to detain her.
+Claimant has thus established that Iraq threatened to continue to detain him.

-(c) Third party coercion: The Commission has previously held that Iraq detained all U.S. nationals in Kuwait or Iraq at the time and threatened them with continued detention in order to compel the United States government to act in certain ways as an explicit and/or implicit condition for their release.33 Iraq itself stated that it sought three things from the United States government before it would release the detained U.S. nationals; it wanted the United States (i) not to attack Iraq, (ii) to withdraw its troops from
+(c) Third party coercion: The Commission has previously held that Iraq detained all U.S. nationals in Kuwait or Iraq at the time and threatened them with continued detention in order to compel the United States government to act in certain ways as an explicit and/or implicit condition for their release.33 Iraq itself stated that it sought three